- Founder of the St Vincent de Paul Society

 Although her health was always fragile, Sister Rosalie never rested; she preferred to keep serving the poor, and managed to overcome fatigue and illness.
 Eventually, however, her huge workload – combined with her age and increased frailty – broke her resistance, and she became progressively blind during the last two years of her life.
 She died on 7 February 1856.

-- Founder of the first Conference in Australia
+- Founder of the St Vincent de Paul Society in Australia

 Fr Gerald Ward